Ishan74/Ishan74/README.md

 - 🌱 Currently honing my skills in **C programming**, **data structures**, **PostgreSQL**, **TypeScript**, and **full-stack development**.
 - 🎮 I love developing games!
 My projects often involve creative implementations using frameworks like **Bagel** and game mechanics inspired by **classic puzzle-solving challenges**.
 - 📊 I'm enthusiastic about database design and API development, with experience in **Node.js**, **Express.js**, and **Sequelize ORM**.
-- 🌟 Outside of coding, I enjoy playing and watching sports, mentoring my **11-year-old sister**, and exploring **new technologies** to expand my skill set.
+- 🌟 Outside of coding, I enjoy playing and watching sports, mentoring, and exploring **new technologies** to expand my skill set.

 ---